rgalanakis/tddtraining/reveal.js/md_source/all.md

 V

-It's helpful to know the different "types" of mocks to better understand what mocking is.
+It's helpful to know the different "types" of mocks (test doubles) to better understand what mocking is.

 - Stubs
 - Fakes